-As you can see the title of this post is quite morbid.
+As you can see from the title “How to do your makeup for a funeral” this post is quite morbid.
 My cousin passed away unexpectedly in a vehicle collision and I was trying to process the news.
 He left behind a fiancé and four young children and I can’t even begin to fathom how hard that will be for his young family.
 This is the second cousin to pass away in the last two months and I feel so small, so fragile, so… mortal.

 I flew out to BC last weekend for the celebration of life.
 I haven’t been to a funeral since my grandmother passed away about five or six years ago.
 That was hard, but we all know growing up we will lose our grandparents one day, and our parents after them.
 It’s the natural cycle of life, but it feels so wrong when someone is taken way too young.